-Delhi issues flood alert after Yamuna river breaches danger mark
+Delhi issues flood alert after Yamuna breaches danger mark

 The administration has also expedited efforts to evacuate people living close to the Yamuna flood plains.